Quantification of observed prior and likelihood information in parametric Bayesian modeling: Important Theoretical Properties of Prior and Likelihood Information

-In this section, I set forth and prove some key theoretical properties of the prior and likelihood information which may help justify their utility; namely I demonstrate an invariance property of the likelihood information, interpret the likelihood information as observed mutual information between $Y_{obs}$ and $\theta$, and prove that prior information goes to 0 as more data is collected in commonly used Bayesian models.
-Additionally a key motivation of the use of the KL-divergence in defining the prior and likelihood information is that it is non-negative and 0 if and only if the probability measures compared are identical almost surely (Cover and Thomas 1991). \footnote{Appendix B considers the case when the prior or likelihood are not necessarily integrable, in which case it is still possible that the likelihood information metric is defined but the guarantee of non-negativity is lost.}
+This section reviews and develops some important theoretical properties of prior and likelihood information; namely, these properties are the invariance property of the likelihood information, the interpretation of the likelihood information as observed mutual information between $Y_{obs}$ and $\theta$, and the decay of prior information to 0 as more data is collected in commonly used Bayesian models.
+Additionally, an important motivation for the use of the KL-divergence in defining prior and likelihood information is that it is non-negative and 0 if and only if the probability measures compared are identical almost surely \cite{Cover:2006:EIT:1146355}.
+However, the second section of the appendix considers when the prior or likelihood are not necessarily integrable, in which case it is still possible that the likelihood information metric is defined, but the guarantee of non-negativity is lost.